gerardormz98/gerardormz98/README.md

 ## What I'm currently working on... 💻

-- 📘 **Personal Portfolio**: I'm designing and building from zero my own web professional portfolio.
+- 📘 **Personal Portfolio**: I'm designing and building from scratch my own web professional portfolio.

 ## What I would like to learn... ✏️